arpit456jain/gfg-11-Weeks-Workshop-on-DSA-in-CPP/README.md

 # 11-Weeks-Workshop-on-DSA-in-CPP

-A Comprehensive DSA Workshop Learn Data Structures and Algorithms in-depth in just 11 weeks with this interactive live workshop by geeksforgeek
+A Comprehensive DSA Workshop Learn Data Structures and Algorithms in-depth in just 11 weeks with this interactive live workshop by geeksforgeek.

 ## Week 1
 ### Mathematics